one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn ChatGPT and AI.md

 - [Gitingest](https://gitingest.com/): create a prompt-friendly codebase
 - [Code Wiki](https://codewiki.google/): Gemini-generated documentation, always up-to-date
 - [DeepWiki](https://deepwiki.com/): create deep LLM wiki from any repo
+- [spec-kit](https://github.com/github/spec-kit): toolkit to help you get started with Spec-Driven Development
 - [What if you don't need MCP at all?](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/)

 ### Claude Code